+199 A pre-natal developmental toxicity (PNDT) study (OECD TG 414) in one species is an information requirement under Annex IX to REACH (Section 8.7.2.).

+- 200 You have adapted this information requirement by using weight of evidence based on the following experimental data: - (i) Teratology study in rabbits (1989) with octadecane-1-amine, EC No. 204-015-5. - 9.2.
+Assessment of the information provided

+9.2.1.
+Weight of evidence adaptation is rejected

-- A pre-natal developmental toxicity (PNDT) study (OECD TG 414) in one species is an information requirement under Annex IX to REACH (Section 8.7.2.). - 9.1.
-Information provided - 184 You have provided: - (i) Teratology study in rabbits (1989) with octadecane-1-amine, EC No. 204-015-5. - 9.2.
-Assessment of the information provided - 9.2.1.
-The proposed category approach is rejected - Study (i) is performed on an analogue substance.
-However, for the reasons explained under the section on Reasons common to several requests, your category approach is rejected. - 9.2.2.
-The provided study does not meet the information requirement - 186 (Eco)toxicological studies must comply with a recognised test method (Art.
+- 201 In addition to the issues raised in the Appendix on Reasons common to several requests, ECHA has further assessed the information submitted in support of your weight of evidence adaptation and identified the following issues: - 9.2.1.1.
+Weight of evidence cannot rely on one source of information - 202 Irrespective of this deficiencies, which in itself could lead to the rejection of the adaptation, ECHA has assessed the provided source of information and found the following deficiency. - 9.2.1.2.
+The provided study does not meet the information requirement - 203 (Eco)toxicological studies must comply with a recognised test method (Art.
 13(3) of REACH), in this case the OECD TG 414.
 Such study must cover the key parameters of the corresponding OECD test guideline (Art.
 13(3) of REACH).
-Therefore, the following specifications must be met: - a) an exposure duration at least from implantation until one day prior to scheduled caesarean section;
+Therefore, the following specifications must be met: - a) an exposure duration at least from implantation until one day prior to scheduled caesarean section; - b) examination of the dams for weight and histopathology of the thyroid gland, body weight of the dams, clinical signs of the dams. - 204 The study i. is described as EPA regulations, TSCA (40 CFR Part 798.4700, September 1985, and revised edition May 1987).
+The following specifications are not according to the requirements of OECD TG 414: - a) an exposure duration of 13 days; - b) no data on examinations of dams: incidence and severity.
+In particular, the following investigations are missing: weight and histopathology of the thyroid gland, gravid uterus weight, uterine content, body weights, and clinical signs.